 Hotel credit cards are incredibly underrated.
 Even if you don’t spend much money on them, they can offer huge perks and sometimes even offer free nights.
 When you combine these two factors, a lot of these cards offer outsized value.

-IHG Rewards Club Premier Credit Card Basics
+IHG Rewards Club Premier Credit Card Basics For February 2020

 The IHG® Rewards Club Premier Credit Card is the premium Chase and IHG co-branded credit card.
 Even if you don’t plan on putting much spending on the card, this card can be worth having for the anniversary free night certificate, fourth night free on award redemptions, and more.

 For those of you not familiar with IHG (InterContinental Hotels Group), they own InterContinental, Holiday Inn, Crowne Plaza, Hotel Indigo, and more.

 Let’s take a closer look at what you need to know about this card.

 At the moment the IHG Premier Card is offering an excellent welcome bonus of 140,000 bonus IHG Rewards Club points after spending $3,000 within three months.
 This is the biggest bonus we have ever seen on the card, as previously the biggest bonus offered 125,000 points.

 The welcome bonus on this card isn’t available to those who currently have this specific card, or have received a new cardmember bonus on this card in the past 24 months.